llafuente/language-spec/spec/language/types/pointers.md

 *Constrains*

-1. A `ptr` shall not move.
+1. A `ref` shall not move.
 No operator+, operator-, operator++, operator--, operator[]

 2. Dot operator auto-dereference the pointer.

 ## vector<$type>

 *Semantics*

-Holds a reference to a contiguous list of objects in memory.
+Holds a reference to a contiguous (unbound) list of objects in memory.

 This is the pure C-like pointer.